abesto/rktrl/README.md

   * See [this](https://github.com/amethyst/legion/issues/217) for my experience on the Specs -> Legion migration
   * Using maximal magic for serialization using [`legion_typeuuid`](https://github.com/TomGillen/legion_typeuuid) (limited by the lack of WASM support in the `ctor` crate)
 * [Cause-and-effect pattern](https://www.reddit.com/r/roguelikedev/comments/kl8xop/introducing_the_causeandeffect_pattern/) instead of `...Intent` components
+* `RunState` is managed through a Deque
+* Development features controlled with Cargo features